quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ### Quasar UMD
 * Due to the new Vue 3 architecture, the code for bootstrapping the app has changed and you will need to adapt [accordingly](/start/umd).
-* There have been changes to the naming scheme of script and css tags to include the type of distubution.
+* There have been changes to the naming scheme of script and css tags to include the type of distribution.
 For example, the minified resources filenames now end in `.prod.js`/`.prod.css`.
 This was done to match Vue 3's own file naming scheme.

 ::: tip
 For an in-depth look at the necessary UMD scripts and tags, please use our [generator tool](/start/umd#installation).